-Ari Rastegar is a prominent real estate entrepreneur based in Dallas, the headquarters of his firm, Rastegar Capital.
+Ari Rastegar, is a prominent real estate entrepreneur based in Dallas, the headquarters of his firm, Rastegar Equity Partners.
 What sets the firm apart, he says, is that it offers clients a direct relationship unencumbered by acquisition and origination fees.

 Also Read: Ari Rastegar – Financial Freedom